President (1/1/2019 - 12/31/2019)

 Tim served Governors Symington, Hull and Napolitano in his seven years as the Chairman on the Governor's Regulatory Review Council from 1996 to 2003.

 He received his Bachelor's Degree in Public Administration in 1983 from the University of Arizona and his Master's Degree in Public Affairs in 1985 from the LBJ School at the University of Texas and attended the Governor's Center at Duke University Strategic Leadership Program for State Executives in 1999.

 Amy Rasmussen, RES, AAS

 Amy Rasmussen, RES, AAS is President-Elect of IAAO for 2019.
-Outside of IAAO Ms. Rasmussen is Director of Litigation for the Polk County, Iowa, Assessor's Office.
+Outside of IAAO Ms. Rasmussen is Chief Deputy Assessor for the Polk County, Iowa, Assessor's Office.

 She has previously served as IAAO Vice-President in 2018 and was on the IAAO Board from 2014-2016.
 In addition, her IAAO service includes serving as Chair of the Professional Development Committee; as a Subject Matter Expert for the USPAP Committee; a member of the Budget Committee, Technology Special Committee; Vision 2020 Committee, and Planning and Rules Committee; and as a Senior Specialty Instructor, Professional Advisor, and an IAAO Representative.

 She has also served as a board member of the Iowa Real Estate Appraiser Examining Board and as vice chair from 2008-10; and was on the Board of Directors of the Institute of Iowa Certified Assessors.
 She has achieved the IAAO Assessment Administration Specialist and Residential Evaluation Specialist designations; and the Certified Public Manager; Iowa Certified Assessor, and Certified Residential Real Property Appraiser.